Faubourg Lafayette: Incorporation

+Lafayette was annexed by New Orleans in 1852.
+It became part of the city's 10th Ward and 11th Ward.

+Later history

-Closer to the river, the 10th Ward includes part of the lower Garden District.
+The former City of Lafayette corresponds to the modern neighborhoods of the Garden District, the Irish Channel, the southern portion of Central City, and the westernmost portion of Lower Garden District.

 It is also the location of America's first experiment with public housing, which started in 1937 when the country was full of optimism with the start of the New Deal.
 President Roosevelt signed the loan for the construction to commence, of the Magnolia Housing Projects, the first authorized spending under the Housing Act of 1937, also known as the Wagner-Steagall Act.